apache/apisix-docker/README.md

 ## Summary
+This repo includes:
-This repo contains docker images for APISIX and APISIX dashboard.
-It also includes useful commands to use, build, and save the images and an example that illustrates how to start these services with docker-compose.
+1. docker images for APISIX and APISIX dashboard (on alpine and centos).
+2. examples that show how to get APISIX and APISIX dashboard up and running.
+3. a list of commands that allow users to easily build, save, and tar the docker images.

+## How To Build Images

 **Note**: Docker images are not official ASF releases but provided for convenience.
 Recommended usage is always to build the source.

-## How To Build Images

 The repo contains the following images: